jvedder/pbm_driver4/README.md

-# pdm_device
+# pdm_driver4

-KiCAD 7 project
+KiCAD 7 project to test 4 copies of the PDM driver circuit.

-This is a work in progress.

 MIT License